nheyn/isomorphic-dispatcher/README.md

 ```

 To get the state of a single Store use the 'getStateFor' method.
-It will throw an Error if the called while a 'dispatch' is happening.
 ```
 var state = dispatcher.getStateFor('storeName');
 ```

-Use the 'subscribeToAll' method to add a subscriber to the changes the Stores.
+Use the 'subscribeToAll' method to subscribe to the changes in the Stores.
 The subscriber will be passed an object that contains the updated states in the Stores.
-It returns a function will unsubscribe the subscriber.
+It returns a function that will, when called, unsubscribe the subscriber.
 ```
 // Subscribe to all stores
 var unsubscribe = dispatcher.subscribeToAll(function(updatedStates) {